 MDiv with a Theology Concentration

-How Can I Use This Degree?
+How Can I Use a Theological Studies Degree?

-- Enrich your teaching, preaching, and ministry
+- Enrich your church leadership, teaching, preaching, and ministry

-- Benefit your campus ministry
+- Benefit your campus ministry or nonprofit Christian ministry

-- Prepare for doctoral study in theology
+- Prepare for a doctoral program in theology

 Where is the MDiv Theology concentration offered?